This post may contain affiliate links. See my disclosure policy.

 Table of Contents

 - Rolled oats.
 Thanks to their coarser texture, rolled oats work better for this pancake batter.
-Check the packaging to make sure the oats are gluten-free.
+Use gluten-free oats if necessary.

 - Baking powder.
 It helps the pancakes rise.